 Neanderthals We Are!

-Back in the Neanderthal period, we never had enough.
-We did not have enough food, shelter, warmth, safety or clothing.
+Back in the Neanderthals period, we never had enough.
+We did not have enough food, shelter, warmth, safety, or clothing.
 Tribalism and fear were necessary for survival.

-Today most of us have enough of all these things, so why are fear and tribalism still our most dominant qualities?
+Today most of us have enough of all these things, so why are fear and tribalism still our most dominant qualities like Neanderthals?

 Has our intellectual prowess fooled us into thinking we have evolved?